CodeBeast357/downdrag/README.md

 - features: XPath list of sub-elements
 - evaluator: Regex to cleanup the value
 - pathfinder: additional infos
-  - target: source of the infos
+  - target: choice of source for the infos
     - current
     - external
     - index: items list page
   - link: for external target
-  - type: format of the into, except for index
+  - type: choice of format for the into, except for index
     - fulltext: simple text
     - showcase: html presentation
   - pattern: except for index or showcase, currently only datetimes are used